Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 I've been working on CPython's JIT compiler since before the very start.
 I don't know how long that is at this point ...
 2.5, maybe almost 3 years?
-Anyways, I'm primarly responsible for Python's JIT compiler's [optimizer](https://docs.python.org/3.13/whatsnew/3.13.html#an-experimental-just-in-time-jit-compiler).
+Anyways, I'm primarily responsible for Python's JIT compiler's [optimizer](https://docs.python.org/3.13/whatsnew/3.13.html#an-experimental-just-in-time-jit-compiler).